 Our Premier plus is our most comprehensive cover and the policy premium will be reflective of this (after all, like most things in life, you get what you pay for).
 The Premier Plus offers the same benefits as our Premier cover but includes up to £5,000 per condition per year for Veterinary Fees – so if your pet was unlucky enough to suffer from 4 unrelated conditions you could benefit from £20,000 cover per year.
 These conditions will then continue to be covered each year the policy renews (provided you keep your premiums up to date).

 Like the Premier policy, the Premier Plus policy also offers cover for Complementary Medicine, Special Diet, Death of Pet, Transportation Costs, Loss by Theft or Straying and Advertising and Reward as standard.
-You can read the key facts about our Premier Plus policy here or read the full policy details here.

 REMEMBER: Always read any policy documentation carefully to ensure it meets you and your pets’ needs and always answer the insurer’s questions to the best of your knowledge.